-As an operating company of Sage Group, Sage UKI is required to have procedures in place which ensures that as a company we do not do any business, directly or indirectly, with any Sanctions Target.
+As an operating company of Sage Group, Sage UKI is required to have procedures in place to ensure that, as a company, we do not do any business, directly or indirectly, with any Sanctions Target.
 Doing business includes any form of contractual arrangement, making payment to or receiving payment from any Sanctions Target and also entering into arrangements with third parties who Sage UKI are aware will sell or distribute Sage products to Sanctions Targets.

-In addition to the Sage Group dictated targets the UKI business also prohibits trade with further countries where the British Treasury place restrictions on the ability to receive money from such countries.
+In addition to the Sage Group dictated targets, the UKI business also prohibits trade with further countries where the British Treasury places restrictions on the ability to receive money from such countries.

 - North Korea

 In respect of Russia

 internal approval is required for any direct or indirect business, as part of the governance process and the existing European sanctions.